Downlink/test/Readme.md

    *********************************************/

-  // Create an alias (device object) of remote device 100 let device = client.accessDevice(deviceId);
+  // Create an alias (device object) of the remote device you want to access let device = client.accessDevice(deviceId);

   device.getData('my-channel-data', function(err, data){